rtavenar/hdr/content/parts/02/early.md

 where $\hat{y}$ is the class predicted by the model,
 $\mathcal{L}_c(\cdot,\cdot)$ is a
-classification loss and $t$ is the timestampat which a decision is triggered by the system.
+classification loss and $t$ is the timestamp at which a decision is triggered by the system.
 In this setting, $\alpha$ drives the tradeoff between accuracy and earliness and is supposed to be a hyper-parameter of the method.